kevinweber/inline-comments/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+* Inline comments that were assigned to a div or heading (and a few other elements) before this update will not be linked to that element anymore.
+However, those comments are not lost - they are still visible within the regular comment section.
+This bugfix ensures that there are no longer two or more different headings display the same comment section.

 = 1.2 =
 * Check your settings and how your inline comments look.
 This update comes with some style update.
 IMPORTANT: When you call your site the first time after the update, clear your browser’s cache and reload the page with “F5” to ensure that the current stylesheets are actually loaded.
 If you’re using a caching plugin, clear it’s cache, too.